BrowserStackCE/browserstack-examples-nightwatchjs/README.md

     This run profile executes the entire test suite in parallel on a single BrowserStack browser.
 Please refer to your [BrowserStack dashboard](https://automate.browserstack.com/) for test results.

-    -   Note: By default, this execution would run maximum 10 test threads in parallel on BrowserStack.
-Refer to the section ["Configuring the maximum parallel test threads for this repository"](#Configuring-the-maximum-parallel-test-threads-for-this-repository) for updating the parallel thread count based on your requirements.

 ### Run the entire test suite in parallel on multiple BrowserStack browsers

 In this section, we will run the tests in parallel on multiple browsers on Browserstack.
-Refer to the `parallel` object in `caps.json` file to change test capabilities for this configuration.

 -   How to run the test?